Why a BYOD 1:1 Program

 What if I decided not to buy into the program and then change my mind at a later date?

 If you change your mind there is an option to buy in after the initial bulk purchase but this is option 2 (refer to page 5, Option 2, Managed Portal) via the portal and incurs additional costs.
-You can however commence in 2016 in preparation for 2017 year.

 What do I do if the device breaks?